rockink/PresentationHTML/README.md

 # PresentationHTML

-This converts the Open XML presentation format (pptx) to HTML, with just CSS and html involved.
+This converts the Open XML presentation format (pptx),  to HTML, with just CSS and html involved.
 It doesn't use javascript.
 What it does is following:

   1. Converts the picture right in the position it is.
   2. Put the texts as it is.